syncfusion-content/flutter-docs/Flutter/range-slider/ticks.md

 documentation: ug
 ---

-# Ticks features for Range Slider
+# Ticks features in range slider

 This section helps to learn about how to add major and minor tick in the range slider.